Dracula (1931 English-language film): Production

 On September 29, 1930, Dracula began shooting at Universal City on a $355,050 budget on a 36-day schedule.
-Tod Browning shot scenes of Dracula's Castle and Borgo Pass all the first week of production.
+Tod Browning shot scenes of Dracula's Castle and Borgo Pass in the first week of production.
 According to numerous accounts, the production is alleged to have been a mostly disorganized affair, (Note: In an interview with author and horror historian David J. Skal, David Manners (Jonathan Harker) claims he was so unimpressed with the chaotic production, he never once watched the film in the remaining 67 years of his life.
 However, in his DVD audio commentary, Skal adds "I'm not sure I really believed him".) with the usually meticulous Tod Browning leaving cinematographer Karl Freund to take over during much of the shoot, making Freund something of an uncredited director on the film.

 Manners recalled about the filming: "I can still see Lugosi, parading up and down the stage, posing in front of a full-length mirror, throwing his cape over his shoulder and shouting, 'I am Dracula!'
-He was mysterious and never really said anything to the other members of the cast except good morning when he arrived and good night when he left.
+He was mysterious and never really said anything to the other members of the cast, except "good morning" when he arrived and "good night" when he left.
 He was polite, but always distant".
 Lugosi struck Manners as a vain, eccentric performer: "I never thought he was acting, but being the odd man he was".
 Edward Van Sloan, who played Van Helsing on Broadway stage opposite Lugosi, reprised his role on screen.
 The actor wondered why the film version reduced the large mirror used in the play to the small cigarette box with a mirrored lid.
-Despite Van Helsing becoming one of his most famous screen roles Van Sloan did not think much about the film – in a letter to his nephew he once wrote: "That reminds me of your failure to see the Dracula film on TV.
+(Note: In the original theatrical trailer (not shown above) Van Sloan performed the stage play's version of this scene to a wall-mounted mirror.)Despite Van Helsing becoming one of his most famous screen roles Van Sloan did not think much about the film – in a letter to his nephew he once wrote: "That reminds me of your failure to see the Dracula film on TV.
 How lucky you were....
 What must it be like today...!
 Overplayed — over-written — altogether lousy".
 Bernard Jukes, who played the role of Renfield in the play on Broadway and during the 1928 tour, wanted that part in the film, but it went to Dwight Frye instead.